 Staff may carry out investigations of minor offences on their own.
-Offences that are more serious should be reported to the Headmistress, Deputy Head or Head of Prep, who will make a decision on how the investigation will be conducted.
+Offences that are more serious should be reported to the Headmistress, Deputy Head or Head of Prep, who will decide on how the investigation will be conducted.
 For serious offences, consideration will be given to separating the roles of investigation and judgement.